susanBuck/notes/05_Laravel/13_Databases_Production.md

 );
 ```

-Save, add and commit your local changes then push them to Github.
+Save, add, commit, and push your local changes to Github.

 Then, deploy your changes to DigitalOcean (i.e. while SSH'd into your project directory on DigitalOcean, run `git pull`).